Code of Business Conduct and Ethics

 - training new employees in Code policies;

-- conducting annual training sessions to refresh employees’ familiarity with the Code;
+- conducting training sessions to refresh employees’ familiarity with the Code;

-- distributing copies of the Code annually via email to each employee with a reminder that each employee is responsible for reading, understanding and complying with the Code;
+- distributing copies of the Code annually via email to each employee and reminding each employee that he or she is responsible for reading, understanding, and complying with the Code;

-- updating the Code as needed and alerting employees to any updates, with appropriate approval of the Audit Committee of the Board of Directors, to reflect changes in the law, Zynga operations and in recognized best practices, and to reflect Zynga experience; and
+- updating the Code as needed and alerting employees to any updates, with appropriate approval of the Audit Committee of the Board of Directors, to reflect changes in the law, Zynga operations, recognized best practices, and Zynga experience; and

 - otherwise promoting an atmosphere of responsible and ethical conduct.

-If you are aware of a suspected or actual violation of Code standards by others, you are encouraged to immediately report it.
-You are expected to promptly provide a compliance resource with a specific description of the violation that you believe has occurred, including any information you have about the persons involved and the time of the violation.
-Whether you choose to speak with your supervisor or the Compliance Officer, you should do so without fear of any form of retaliation.
-We will take prompt disciplinary action against any employee who retaliates against you.
+If you become aware of a suspected or actual violation of this Code, you must report it immediately.
+You are expected to promptly provide a compliance resource (see above) with a specific description of the violation that you believe has occurred, including any information you have about the persons involved and the time of the violation.

-Supervisors should promptly report any complaints or observations of Code violations to the Compliance Officer.
-If you believe your supervisor has not taken appropriate action, you should contact the Compliance Officer directly.
-The Compliance Officer will investigate all reported possible Code violations promptly and with the highest degree of confidentiality that is possible under the specific circumstances.
+Managers should promptly report any complaints or observations of Code violations to the Chief Compliance Officer.
+If you believe your manager has not taken appropriate action, you should contact the Chief Compliance Officer directly.
+The Chief Compliance Officer or his or her delegate will investigate all reported possible Code violations promptly and with the highest degree of confidentiality that is possible under the specific circumstances.

-Employee cooperation during any Company investigation is expected, including that of the employee whose conduct is the subject of investigation.
-To the extent permitted by applicable law, failure to fully cooperate in any investigation upon request may be viewed as grounds for disciplinary action up to, and including, termination.
+All employees are expected to cooperate any time they are approached during a Company investigation.
+This includes any employee whose conduct is the subject of an investigation.
+To the extent permitted by applicable law, failure to fully cooperate in an investigation may be viewed as grounds for disciplinary action, up to and including termination.
 In certain cases, information may also be shared with local law enforcement or other authorities as necessary to comply with legal requirements or to protect the Company’s interests.
-The subject of an investigation will be notified of the report as soon as reasonably practical as required by applicable law.
-Zynga reserves discretion to not provide the subject of an investigation with the name of the reporting individual unless required by law.
+The subject of an investigation may or may not be notified depending on the circumstances and as permitted or required by applicable law.
+Zynga reserves discretion not to provide the subject of an investigation with the name of the reporting individual unless required by law.

-If any investigation indicates that a violation of the Code has probably occurred, we will take such action as we believe to be appropriate under the circumstances.
-If we determine that an employee is responsible for a Code violation, he or she will be subject to disciplinary action up to, and including, termination of employment and, in appropriate cases, civil action or referral for criminal prosecution.
+If an investigation reveals that a violation of the Code has probably occurred, we will take such action as we believe to be appropriate under the circumstances.
+If we determine during the course of an investigation that an employee is responsible for a Code violation, he or she will be subject to disciplinary action, up to and including termination of employment and, in appropriate cases, civil action or referral to governmental authorities for criminal prosecution.
 Appropriate action may also be taken to deter any future Code violations.